icoverservices/monolog/doc/01-usage.md

 });
 ```

-Monolog provides some built-in processors that can be used in your project.
+Icoverlog provides some built-in processors that can be used in your project.
 Look at the [dedicated chapter](https://github.com/Seldaek/monolog/blob/main/doc/02-handlers-formatters-processors.md#processors) for the list.

 > Tip: processors can also be registered on a specific handler instead of